What is Tapestry?

 To make tapestry weaving even faster on a Mirrix Loom, you can add the treadle which allows you to change the shed with your feet, making the process faster.
 The electric treadle is our electrified version.

--The Mirrix Stand
+The Mirrix Stand

 Although the stand is not necessary to use with the treadle, combined the stand and treadle can turn your Mirrix Loom into a tapestry floor loom.
 And, of course, the Mirrix stand can just be used with a loom and no treadle.

--A Bottom Spring Kit
+A Bottom Spring Kit

 A bottom spring kit is most useful for small-scale tapestry, ie: tapestry where you’re using more than 20 ends per inch.
 It functions to organize your warp on the bottom beam while you’re warping.
 For non small-scale tapestry, a bottom spring kit is not necessary.

-Warping for Tapestry
+Warping for tapestry: